 With Victoria Park being the dominating feature, the area is primarily comprised by generous open space.
-The built form in the immediate surrounding is of a finegrain with good degrees of movement and legibility.
-Victoria Park has 2 key links: Old Ford Road from west to east, and Grove Road south-north.
-The park is filled with pedestrian pathways, although limited entrances.
+The built form in the immediate surrounding has a regular street pattern with good degrees of movement and legibility.
+Victoria Park has 2 key links: Old Ford Road from west to east, and Grove Road from south to north.
+The park is filled with pedestrian pathways, although there are limited entrances.
 Hertford Union Canal to the south and Regent's Canal to the west act as natural edges and they are publiclyaccessible on the park side.
 The north side of Victoria Park marks the boundary of Tower Hamlets.
-There are no built edges within the area.
+Outside of the Central Area, the A12 acts as a built edge.
 Victoria Park has generally poor transport links, with no stations in close proximity.